l'istituto

 NEWS e pubblicazioni

-Global Nuclear Physics Leaders Convene at CREF for IUPAP Working Group 9 and NuPECC meetings
+Global Nuclear Physics Leaders Convene at CREF for the meeting of the commission C12 of IUPAP and the Working Group 9 annual meeting and NuPECC meetings

 Rome, April 22, 2026.
-On April 15-16, 2026, the Centro Ricerche Enrico Fermi (CREF) hosted the annual meeting of the International Union of Pure and Applied Physics (IUPAP) Working Group 9 (WG9).
-This vital gathering brings together researchers in nuclear Physics to discuss and coordinate international cooperation, continuing a century-long legacy of global scientific collaboration.
+On April 15-16, 2026, the Centro Ricerche Enrico Fermi (CREF) hosted the annual meeting of the Commission C12 of the International Union of Pure and Applied Physics (C12-IUPAP) and Working Group 9 (WG9).
+This vital gathering brings together researchers in Nuclear Physics to discuss and coordinate international cooperations, continuing a century-long legacy of global scientific collaboration.
 The status of existing and planned major infrastructure worldwide, primarily devoted to nuclear physics research, was presented.

-As WG9 convenes at CREF this April, the agenda focuses on actionable steps to advance these foundational mandates while addressing new challenges in the field.
-The C12 (chaired by Maria Borge, Madrid) actively participated in WG9 and also had a separate closed section.
+As WG9 convened at CREF this April, the agenda focused on action items to advance these foundational mandates while addressing new challenges in the field.
+The C12 (chaired by Maria J.C.
+Borge, Madrid) actively supports WG9’s efforts and held a parallel closed session during the meeting.

-The 16 of April was devoted to a symposium on timely topics in nuclear basic science and applications.
-Experts from around the world delivered compelling and inspiring presentations.
-An in-camera meeting with representatives of funding agencies, organised by Diego Bettoni (INFN, Ferrara), was held on the same day.
+On the first day, news from various nuclear physics facilities was presented, and the second day was devoted to a symposium on emerging topics in basic nuclear science and applications.
+Experts from three continents delivered very informative presentations.
+An in-camera meeting with representatives of funding agencies, organised by Diego Bettoni (INFN, Ferrara), was also held on this second day.

 NuPECCMeeting